aliostad/FiveLevelsOfMediaType/README.md

 FiveLevelsOfMediaType (5LMT)
 =====================

-Library which is an implementation of [5 Levels of Media Type proposal](http://byterot.blogspot.co.uk/2012/12/5-levels-of-media-type-rest-csds.html).
+A library which is an implementation of [5 Levels of Media Type proposal](http://byterot.blogspot.co.uk/2012/12/5-levels-of-media-type-rest-csds.html).

 For more information and examples see these posts: